espocrm/documentation/docs/user-guide/reports.md

 You can leave *Group By* field empty.

 There is the ability to specify a custom complex expression (with functions) for grouping.
+The complex expression is translated into SQL statement.
 More info about complex expressions is available [here](complex-expressions.md).

 ### Columns